Legal Services

 -

-The Haitian Legal Clinic is held on the fourth Tuesday of every month to help support Haitians in Central Ohio in need of immigration legal assistance.
-For more information, email CRIS paralegal Carolina Iporre.
+Naturalization Clinic is on the second Tuesday of every month to help eligible individuals with the N-400 and N-600 applications.
+For more information, email a CRIS paralegal

 -